nmskhan/FunConPy/README.md

 The default width is 5mm.

 **Step 8**
-if defaults are used, then the aal_MNI_V4 label file is used to extract the average timeseries for each of the 116 regions of the Automated Anatomical Labelling Atlas.
+If defaults are used, then the aal_MNI_V4 label file is used to extract the average timeseries for each of the 116 regions of the Automated Anatomical Labelling Atlas.
 If you want to provide your own label file, the –corrlabel option can be used.
 The input to this step would be a 3D image of ROIs the same size as your normalized data.
 Each individual ROI needs to have a unique intensity value for the timecourse extraction.

 This step produces 4 files:
 “subject.graphml” : graphml format with regions timecourse, zr_vals, r_vals